Over the two years, people inside and outside of LCZero team produced hundreds of thousand of neural networks.

 Network needs millions of example chess games to learn.
 The games have to be both very high-level for a network to learn strong moves, and contain weaker moves so that the network learns to avoid them and know how to exploit them.

-The existing sets of games, like Tournament chess or Computer chess databases, may be enough to train the network to a reasonable level, but it has it’s limits.
+The existing sets of games, like Tournament chess or Computer chess databases, may be enough to train the network to a reasonable level, but it has its limits.
 This approach is called supervised learning.

 Another approach is to generate the training data yourself: train a network, use it to generate games, and then use those games to generate a next, stronger version of the network, then generate games using the updated network and so on.
 This is called reinforcement learning.

-The LCZero project uses reinforcement learning for it’s official runs, and then people from LCZero community try different training procedures on the same data using supervised learning approach and produce contrib runs, which usually results in even stronger networks.
+The LCZero project uses reinforcement learning for its official runs, and then people from LCZero community try different training procedures on the same data using supervised learning approach and produce contrib runs, which usually results in even stronger networks.

 Training procedure